Creating and Editing Wagtail Components

 {% endif %} {{ value.paragraph | safe }} {% if value.links %}

-<ul class="m-list m-list__links">
+<ul class="m-list m-list--links">

 {% for link in value.links %}

-<li class="m-list_item">
+<li class="m-list__item">

-<a href="{{ link.url }}" class="m-list_link">{{ link.text }}</a>
+<a href="{{ link.url }}" class="m-list__link">{{ link.text }}</a>

 </li>